marmotlab/ARiADNE-ROS-Planner/README.md

 ```
 ### 4. Test in other environments
 As long as the starting coordination of the robot is $(0, 0)$, you should be able to run this code directly.
-However, to get better performance in different environments, you most likely need to tune some parameters in the launch file.
-Such as the node resolution, the frontier downsample factor, and maybe the replanning frequency.
+However, to get better performance in different environments, you most likely need to tune some parameters in the launch file, such as the node resolution, the frontier downsample factor, and maybe the replanning frequency.

 ### 5. Train your own networks
 You can train your own networks using [ARiADNE](https://github.com/marmotlab/ARiADNE) or its [ground truth critic variant](https://github.com/marmotlab/large-scale-DRL-exploration).
 To run the trained model, replace the checkpoint file under the model folder.